 Specialty coffee can be a great experience in trying new things and understanding your taste profile.
+When it comes to specialty coffee, understanding coffee terminology, roasting and brewing styles, and quality measurements can be tricky if you are not educated in the terms.
+We are here to help guide you in what you need to know when it comes to specialty coffee or craft coffee roasters.
 Here are many terms that are used in the coffee world.

 ARABICA COFFEE: Known as Arabica coffee, accounts for 80 percent of the world’s production.